w3f/Grants-Program/applications/liberland.md

 has not been adopted by otherchains.
 Using LLM Pallet the treasury manages the ownership of the minted tokens and there is no need to trust a user.
 The Senate is the only entity that is allowed to request the treasury to transfer LLM to users.

+#### Freezing LLM
+Since we have the usecase of utilizing pallet-asset's to freeze the llm when a user vote's on proposals and in elections.
+Other chains are all using their native balance and token for voting, however, we are utilizing our on-chain asset LLM to vote.
+In order to allow users to vote with LLM we had to
+manually implement freezing functionality, as pallet-asset's do not currently support freezing anything else except for the entire asset class.
+We will be the first chain to roll out politics supported by on-chain assets.

 #### Time-Based Minting